arubalac/Octopus/README.md

-# Zuul the Gatekeeper of Gozer
+# Zuul Octopus

+Zuul Octopus is a feature upgrade over vanilla Zuul .
-Web application for securely managing and accessing configuration for webapps.
+Zuul is an Web application for securely managing and accessing configuration.
+Zuul Octopus provides the capability for Zuul to publish property to mule apps on demand.

 # More Information